XiaSun-Atmos/test-case-docs/source/2019Barry.rst

 The Stand-alone Geophysical Fluid Dynamics Laboratory(GFDL) Vortex Tracker is a tool to estimate hurricane tracks and intensities.
 The BestTrack dataset provides the ‘truth’ data for hurricane evolution.

-* `Dowload the 2019 July Hurricane Barry Best Track data <https://domain.invalid/>`_
+* `Download the 2019 July Hurricane Barry Best Track data <https://domain.invalid/>`_

 ====================================
 Scripts
 ====================================
 Below are example post-processing scripts used to do the plots.

-* `Dowload the example script for hurricane tracks and intensities <https://domain.invalid/>`_
+* `Download the example script for hurricane tracks and intensities <https://domain.invalid/>`_
-* `Dowload the example script for time series of maximum wind speed and minimum sea level pressure  <https://domain.invalid/>`_
+* `Download the example script for time series of maximum wind speed and minimum sea level pressure  <https://domain.invalid/>`_

 ..............
 Case Results